dylanjwendt/NERVE/README.md

 # NERVE

-NERVE is a 2D, non-Euclidean .io game engine with integrated an integrated client/server.
+NERVE is a realtime non-Euclidean multiplayer game engine with integrated an integrated client/server.
 The goal of NERVE is to make developing .io games easier by providing a single comprehensive API and taking over tasks such as netcode and state synchronization.
 The non-Euclidean aspect is to give developers greater creative liberties in implementing their games.

 ## Getting started

+1. Install Node.js.
+We develop with LTS v14.16.0 but NERVE will probably work with later versions.
+    * If you are on Linux or macOS then we recommend you use [nvm](https://github.com/nvm-sh/nvm) to install Node.
+    * `npm` comes with Node.js.
+You'll need an npm version >=v7.16 in order to use npm workspaces.

+2. How you scaffold a NERVE project depends on what you plan to do with it:
+    * For consumers/testers, run `npx degit https://github.com/dylanjwendt/NERVE`
-* Clone this repo and cd into where you cloned it
+    * For contributors, clone this repo and cd into where you cloned it.
-* Go to each subproject (Client/, Server/, Engine/, Demo/) and run `npm install`
-* Go to each subproject in this order: Engine/, Demo/, Server, Client/ and run `npm run build`
-  * Do not combine this step with the `npm install` step
-* cd into Server/ and run `npm serve`
+* From the root level run these commands in order:
+    ```
+    $ npm install --legacy-peer-deps --include=dev
+    $ npm run -s build
+    $ npm run -s start
+    ```
-* Open a web browser (preferably with hardware acceleration enabled) and navigate to `http://localhost:3000`.
-The game should now be running!
+3. Open a web browser (preferably with hardware acceleration enabled) and navigate to `http://localhost:3000`.

-To implement your own game: extend the abstract classes Actor, ActorInteraction, and/or InputHandler as you see fit.
-See the example game in Demo/ for more details.
+The demo game should now be running!

 ## Authors and Acknowledgements